asanni2022/twoge_eks/README.md

-# twoge Web App Deployment via Minikube and EKS Cluster
+# Twoge Web App Deployment via Minikube and EKS Cluster

 ### Deploy twoge web application with Postgres DB using Kubernetes and Minikube